***************************************************************************************************** COMPILED AND EDITED BY GEOFF

 Work has now started on site and is due to be completed by

-May 2018, with services due to operate between Liverpool and Chester from
+May 2018, with services due to operate between Liverpool and

-campaigning for years to get a direct service
+“I have been campaigning for years to get a direct service

 absolutely delighted that these works are underway.